marcosoikawa/azure-docs/articles/api-management/quickstart-backendpool-bicep.md

 A *backend* (or *API backend*) in API Management is an HTTP service that implements your front-end API and its operations.

+API Management supports *backend pools*, when you want to implement multiple backends for an API and load-balance requests across those backends.

 [!INCLUDE [About Bicep](~/reusable-content/ce-skilling/azure/includes/resource-manager-quickstart-bicep-introduction.md)]

 ## Prerequisites